Powerlearnproject/se-day1-assignment-emagiri/README.md

       Project Manager- He/she oversees planning, execution of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-    Integrated Development Environments- It helps in testing and debugging of codes for example VS code.
+    Integrated Development Environments helps in testing and debugging of codes for example VS code.
-    Version Control Systems- It allwos coordination of work in teams as well as tracking of changes in a test code for example Git.
+    Version Control Systems allows coordination of work in teams as well as tracking of changes in a test code for           example Git

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
      Tights deadlines- Engineers whould be able to prioritize tasks.